A paper has been accepted at the LCEA09 Symposium to be held at 19th January 2009:

 Alison Mealey - C3KE visiting artist

 At the DRU, Alison is currently working on a whole range of great sounding projects from 3D scanning & printing sculptural work to exploring the possibilities of text-based adventure games.
-However, I first discovered Alison through her work using the Unreal games engine and Processing to create beautiful generative 'atomic' collages - some abstract, some portraits.6 by Alison Mealey
+However, I first discovered Alison through her work using the Unreal games engine and Processing to create beautiful generative 'atomic' collages - some abstract, some portraits.

 The artworks are made by setting-up maps and computer AI 'bots' in Unreal.
 These automatic players are then tracked as they move through the corridors.
 The temporal traces are drawn onto a digital canvas using Processing to create final 'pointillist' images.
 The project is well documented online, and you can download Alison's code from the Unreal art site.